-At Just Motor Law we understand the consequences of having your taxi drivers licence suspended or revoked.
+We understand the consequences of having your taxi drivers licence suspended or revoked.
 We have a specialist team of motor law solicitors who can advise and assist you if you are at risk of suspension or revocation.

 We can provide legal advice and assistance if you have any of the following:

-• Hackney Carriage (HC) drivers licence
+• Hackney Carriage (HC) drivers licence;

-• Private Hire Vehicles (PHV) drivers licence
+• Private Hire Vehicles (PHV) drivers licence;

-• Operators or Fleet Operator drivers licenses
+• Operators or Fleet Operator drivers licenses.

 • Appearances before the taxi licensing committee

-• Appeals to the Magistrates Court or Crown Court
+• Appeals to the Magistrates' Court or Crown Court

 Important Motor Law Pitfalls You Need to be Aware of as a Taxi Driver

-1. Different legislation across the UK for Taxi Drivers
+1. Different legislation across the UK for taxi drivers

 The legislation and regulations in the UK for Taxi vehicle owners varies between London, Plymouth and the remainder of England and Wales.
-The Law Commission conducted a review and they identified that ‘the current law is characterised by inconsistency and complexity’.
-For example, taxi vehicle owners in England and Wales have a right of appeal against a decision of the licensing authority directly to the Crown Court, whereas private hire vehicle owners can only make such an appeal to the Magistrates’ Court in the first instance’.
+The Law Commission conducted a review and it identified that ‘the current law is characterised by inconsistency and complexity’.
+For example, taxi vehicle owners in England and Wales have a right of appeal against a decision of the licensing authority directly to the Crown Court, whereas private hire vehicle owners can only make such an appeal to the Magistrates’ Court in the first instance.

 A conviction for a serious offence is not in itself a bar for consideration for a licence.
 “Any other reasonable cause” is evidence on the basis of which the Council or Court conclude that you are not a ‘fit and proper person’ to hold a licence.
 The relevant legislation for Hackney Carriages is s59 and for PHV is s55 of the Local Government (Miscellaneous Provisions) Act 1976 (LGMPA).

-3. Licence and Insurance for those driving your vehicle
+3. Licence and insurance for those driving your vehicle

 Further to s46 LGMPA, a person driving a Hackney Carriage or a Private Hire Vehicle must hold a licence relevant to the vehicle they are driving or they commit an offence and you could also be prosecuted for permitting that use of the vehicle.

-Here at Just Motor Law we have extensive knowledge of the legislation and current practice when considering the ‘fit and proper’ test.
+We have extensive knowledge of the legislation and current practice when considering the ‘fit and proper’ test.
 We are here to assist you in retaining your taxi licence and your livelihood.

 Remember that by seeking specialist taxi licensing advice from the outset, you can ensure that any complexities and potential implications are effectively managed.
 Having access to expert taxi licensing advice can bring peace of mind at a time when you face uncertainty and concerns over what may lie ahead.